top of page

 1/2 cup cooking liquid from the drumsticks

-Add the drunmsticks to a pot with the water and salt.
+Add the drumsticks to a pot with the water and salt.
 Bring to a boil and simmer for 20 minutes or till the drumsticks are tender.
-Remove the drumsticks keeping the cooking water.
+Remove the drumsticks, keeping the cooking water.

-Dry roast the chillies, coriander seeds, dal and mustard seeds individually unti they are toasted and aromatic.
+Dry roast the chillies, coriander seeds, and dal and mustard seeds individually until they are toasted and aromatic.
 Cool and grind to a fine powder in a spice mill.
 Mix into 1/2 cup water.

-Heat the oil and add the spice pasteand fry on very low heat for about 5-6 minutes till the paste dries out and the oil floats to the surface in pools.
+Heat the oil, add the spice paste, and fry on very low heat for about 5-6 minutes until the paste dries out and the oil pools to the surface.

 Add the tamarind, jaggery, turmeric, salt and water and bring to a simmer.
 The curry will begin to thicken again in about 2-3 minutes.

-Add the cooked drumsticks and simmer for 10 minutes till the curry is almost dry ad the tamarind is no longer raw.
+Add the cooked drumsticks and simmer for 10 minutes till the curry is almost dry and the tamarind is no longer raw.
 The oils should be floating in small pools on the surface.

 • Facebook